Job Opportunities

 Read what Sarah (our Head Teacher in 2009) wrote (auf Deutsch) about her experience coming from Germany to work with us.

-A GAP job itself is not enough to support you financially to live independently; you will need a Nebenjob or a family or partner to support you.
+As we can only offer part-time employment, a GAP job itself is often not enough to support you financially to live independently, and you may need a Nebenjob.

 You could perhaps consider becoming an AuPair (search for the Canberra AuPair group on Facebook or ask us if any of our families who need an AuPair).